zhichaoxu04/crSKAT-paper/README.md

      #BSUB -R rusage[mem=128]
      ```

-... and so on for the rest of the options ...

-\> Note: These are just a selection of the many options available with LSF.
+> Note: These are just a selection of the many options available with LSF.
 Depending on the specific requirements and configuration of your LSF system, you might use a different set of directives.
-Always refer to your institution's LSF documentation or system administrators for guidance tailored to your environment.
+Always refer to your institution's LSF documentation or system administrators for guidance for your own environment.

 ## Parallel computing in R script